-- o hold an investigatory meeting where necessary with the employee, without unreasonable delay, and, where relevant, interview any witnesses and/or - o collate any evidence. - Make a decision as to whether formal disciplinary action should be taken. - If a disciplinary meeting results, the person who conducted the investigation should not also conduct the disciplinary, if at all possible.
-In some very small firms, where the issue is particularly contentious, it may be appropriate to use an independent consultant to deal with the formal hearing or any appeal. - There is no statutory right to be accompanied at an investigatory meeting (as opposed to a formal disciplinary meeting) but the employer's procedure might allow it.
+- Either - hold an investigatory meeting where necessary with the employee, without unreasonable delay, and, where relevant, interview any witnesses and/or - collate any evidence. - Make a decision as to whether formal disciplinary action should be taken. - If a disciplinary meeting results, a different person should investigate and conduct the disciplinary if at all possible.
+In some very small firms, where the issue is particularly contentious, it may be appropriate to use an independent consultant to deal with the formal hearing or any appeal. - There is no statutory right to be accompanied at an investigatory meeting but the employer's procedure might allow it. - Where gross misconduct is alleged, it will be appropriate to suspend the employee while the investigation is taking place.
+This should usually be with pay and should be for as short a time as possible, and kept under review.
+It should be made clear that the suspension itself is not disciplinary action.